-Sil ill Valley, CA 93000 Unanimous Recommendations of Board of Directors ITEMS OF BUSINESS: (1) Elect Catharine Merigold, Wahid Nawabi and Stephen F. Page, each to serve as a Class II director for a three-year term; FOR (2) Ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending April 30, 2018; FOR (3) Conduct an advisory vote on the compensation of our Named Executive Officers; FOR (4) Conduct an advisory vote on the frequency of future advisory votes on the compensation of our Named Executive Officers; and 1 YEAR (5) Transact such other business as may properly come before the annual meeting or any adjournments or postponements thereof.
+Recommendations of Board of Directors (1) Elect Timothy E. Conver and Arnold L. Fishman, each to serve as a Class III director for a three-year term; FOR (2) Ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending April 30, 2019; FOR (3) Conduct an advisory vote on the compensation of our Named Executive Officers; and FOR (4) Transact such other business as may properly come before the annual meeting or any